 ARTICLE II: MEMBERSHIP AND MEETINGS

 MEMBERSHIP.
-All members must be faculty members.
+All members must be faculty members (full time and part time).
 No non-faculty or administrator (deans and above) may serve as a voting member (Sec.
 51.3522(b)(2)).

 The Faculty Assembly shall consist of no more than 60 voting members.
-Each college or school of the institution shall have at least two representatives: one appointed by the university president and one elected by faculty from that respective college or school (Sec.
+Each college or school of the institution shall have at least two full-time faculty representatives: one appointed by the university president and one elected by faculty from that respective college or school.
+The assembly will also include two at large part-time faculty representatives, one elected and one appointed by the president.
+(Sec.
 51.3522(b)(3)).
-At the end of the spring semester each year, faculty will be polled for membership interest.
+At the end of the spring semester each year, all faculty will be polled for interest in serving as representatives.
 The Faculty Assembly EC will then generate a list of voting members for remaining spots on the assembly.

 Faculty Membership List.
 The Secretary of the Faculty Assembly shall maintain the official Faculty Membership List.
 This list shall be submitted to the Faculty Assembly for approval at the first Faculty Assembly meeting of each semester.